shayandavoodii/OnlinePortfolioSelection.jl/docs/src/index.md

 juila> m_drcorn_k = dricornk(pr, market_pr, 50, 5, 5, 5);
 ```

-Now, let's plot the trend of daily cumulative budgets of each algorithm.
-For this, we have to calculate it using the achieved portfolio weights and relative prices in the same time period:
+Next, let's visualize the daily cumulative budgets' trends for each algorithm.
+To do this, we'll need to compute them by utilizing the attained portfolio weights and relative prices within the same time period.

 ```julia
 # calculate the relative prices